 - Click Edit.

-- In the top list of links, replace the label text of each link with your desired navigation labels.
+In the top list of links, replace the label text of each link with your desired navigation labels.
+The label text is "Tab One", "Tab Two", "Tab Three", etc.

-Note: for best results, click in the middle of the example name and start typing your repalcement, and then delete any extra characters.
-This will ensure the underlying HTML is not inadvertently broken.
+Note: for best results, click in the middle of the example name and type your replacement.
+Then delete any extra characters.
+This will ensure the underlying HTML link is not inadvertently broken.

 - In the main content area, replace the title text for each content area to match the navigation label.